Meet Nimisha Ann: A Voice That Refused to Stay Silent

 From Fear to Purpose

-Growing up, I never imagined building a career around communication.
-As someone who stuttered, I feared even the simplest conversations.
-But that fear became my motivation.
+Growing up, I never imagined that I would build a career around communication.
+For someone who stuttered, even the simplest conversations were terrifying.
+Every phone call, every answer in class, every introduction felt like stepping into a storm.
+And yet, that fear eventually became my motivation.

-Choosing Speech-Language Pathology wasn’t just about a career—it was about transforming what once felt like a limitation into something meaningful.
-It taught me that communication isn’t about fluency; it’s about confidence, self-expression, and the courage to speak, no matter how imperfectly.
+Choosing Speech-Language Pathology wasn’t just a career decision.
+It was a way to transform something that once felt like a limitation into something meaningful.
+It taught me that communication isn’t about flawless fluency.
+It’s about confidence, self-expression, and the courage to speak, even when it’s hard.

 Stuttering: More Than Just Speech